jaredLunde/react-hook/packages/resize-observer/README.md

 - [x] Uses a single `ResizeObserver` for tracking all elements used by the hooks.
       [This approach is astoundingly more performant](https://groups.google.com/a/chromium.org/forum/#!msg/blink-dev/z6ienONUb5A/F5-VcUZtBAAJ)
-      than using an `ResizeObserver` per element, as most hook implementations do.
+      than using a `ResizeObserver` per element which most hook implementations do.
-- [x] Uses [`resize-observer-polyfill`] as a ponyfill when `ResizeObserver` isnt' supported by the current browser.
+- [x] Uses [`resize-observer-polyfill`](https://github.com/que-etc/resize-observer-polyfill) as a ponyfill when `ResizeObserver` isnt' supported by the current browser.
 - [x] Automatically unobserves the target element when the hook unmounts.
 - [x] You don't have to wrap your callback in `useCallback()` because any mutations